-alleged offence means a crime, misdemeanour or simple offence of which no person has been convicted;

-applicant means a person who makes a compensation application;

-assessor means the Chief Assessor, or an assessor, appointed under Schedule 1 clause 2;

-CEO means the chief executive officer of the department of the Public Service that principally assists the Minister in the administration of this Act;

-Chief Assessor means the Chief Assessor of Criminal Injuries Compensation appointed under Schedule 1 clause 2(1);

-close relative has the meaning given by section 4;

-compensation application means an application for criminal injuries compensation made under Part 2;

-compensation award means an award of compensation made under Part 4;

-compensation reimbursement order means an order made under section 52 of this Act, or section 39(1) of the Criminal Injuries Compensation Act 1985 ;

-convicted has a meaning affected by section 5;
+- "alleged offence" means a crime, misdemeanour or simple offence of which no person has been convicted; - "applicant" means a person who makes a compensation application; - "assessor" means the Chief Assessor, or an assessor, appointed under Schedule 1 clause 2; - "CEO" means the chief executive officer of the department of the Public Service that principally assists the Minister in the administration of this Act; - "Chief Assessor" means the Chief Assessor of Criminal Injuries Compensation appointed under Schedule 1 clause 2(1); - "close relative" has the meaning given by section 4; - "compensation application" means an application for criminal injuries compensation made under Part 2; - "compensation award" means an award of compensation made under Part 4; - "compensation reimbursement order" means an order made under section 52 of this Act, or section 39(1) of the Criminal Injuries Compensation Act 19852; - "convicted" has a meaning affected by section 5;

-health professional means -
+"health professional" means -

-- (a) a person who is registered as a dentist under the Dental Act 1939 or a law of another place that is substantially similar to that Act; - (b) a person who is registered as a medical practitioner under the Medical Practitioners Act 2008 or a law of another place that is substantially similar to that Act; - (c) a person who is registered as a psychologist under the Psychologists Act 2005 or a law of another place that is substantially similar to that Act;

-injury means bodily harm, mental and nervous shock, or pregnancy;

-interested person, in relation to a compensation application or to a compensation award made on such an application, means -

-- (a) the applicant;

-- (b) a person who an assessor thinks may become liable under Part 6 to pay an amount to the State; or

-- (c) the CEO;

-lawyer means a person who is admitted and entitled to practise as a barrister and solicitor of the Supreme Court;

-loss has the meaning given by section 6;

-offence means an alleged offence or a proved offence; personal representative, of a deceased person, means -

-- (a) the executor or the administrator of the deceased's estate: - (b) in the absence of such an executor or administrator, a person who satisfies an assessor that the person is entitled to apply to be the executor or administrator of the deceased's estate:

-proved offence means a crime, misdemeanour or simple offence of which a person has been convicted;
+- a dentist within the meaning of the Dental Act 1939; - (b) a medical practitioner within the meaning of the Medical Act 1894; or - a psychologist as defined in the Psychologists Act 2005 section 3; - "injury" means bodily harm, mental and nervous shock, or pregnancy; - "interested person", in relation to a compensation application or to a compensation award made on such an application, means - - (a) the applicant; - a person who an assessor thinks may become liable under Part 6 to pay an amount to the State; or - (c) the CEO: - "lawyer" means a person who is admitted and entitled to practise as a barrister and solicitor of the Supreme Court; - "loss" has the meaning given by section 6; - "offence" means an alleged offence or a proved offence; - "personal representative", of a deceased person, means - the executor or the administrator of the deceased's (a) estate: - (b) in the absence of such an executor or administrator, a person who satisfies an assessor that the person is entitled to apply to be the executor or administrator of the deceased's estate; - "proved offence" means a crime, misdemeanour or simple offence of which a person has been convicted; - "record" means any record of information, whether made on paper, electronically or otherwise and whether in writing or otherwise: - "satisfied" means satisfied on the balance of probabilities;

-s.
-4

-record means any record of information, whether made on paper, electronically or otherwise and whether in writing or otherwise:

-satisfied means satisfied on the balance of probabilities; victim means a person who suffers injury, or who dies, as a consequence of the commission of an offence.
+"victim" means a person who suffers injury, or who dies, as a consequence of the commission of an offence.

 [Section 3 amended by No. 29 of 2004 s.
 4; No. 28 of 2005 s.
-108; No. 5 of 2008 s.
-30; No. 22 of 2008 s.
-162.]
+108.7